 One of the biggest enemies of healthy teeth is acid.
 Acids are found, not only in foods, but also in drinks.
 Many times, we do not think about acids being present in what we drink on a daily basis, much less the effect these acids may have on our teeth.

 This statistic is not one to be proud of!
-The US Sports Safety Foundation recently released an estimate that more than 3 million teeth would be knocked out in youth sporting events during the year ahead.
+The US Sports Safety Foundation estimates that more than 3 million teeth would be knocked out in youth sporting events during the year ahead.
 In many cases, this tooth loss is probably entirely preventable by ensuring young athletes are wearing a mouthguard.
-However, […]
+However, an American Academy […]

 Most people are aware of the negative effects smoking has on one’s overall health.
 However, it is vital for people to be aware that their dental health is not excluded from such detrimental consequences.
 Smoking can have many significant effects on natural teeth and the mouth: